Atheer-Ganayem/SnapWS/README.md

 A lightweight WebSocket library for Go, designed to make working with WebSockets **simple, intuitive, and minimal** — especially for developers who **just want it to work** without having to manage ping/pong, connection safety, or concurrency manually.

+> 🚧 **UNDER DEVELOPMENT** 🚧
+> This library is not yet production-ready.
+Expect breaking changes as development continues.

 > 🧠 **Why?**
 > Using [gorilla/websocket](https://github.com/gorilla/websocket) often felt like overkill.
 You had to write a lot of code, worry about race conditions, manually handle timeouts, and understand the WebSocket protocol more deeply than necessary.
 >